Search results

 Pick 2 blog topics from keyword map

-Brief writer: keyword, word count, internal links, CTA
+Brief writer: keyword, 600–800 word min, internal links, CTA

-Fix technical items flagged in audit
+Fix technical items from audit

 Update internal links

-Week 4
+Week 4 — Reports

 Pull end-of-month data